YinHan-Zhang/MagicColor/README.md

 ## Acknowledgement

-Thanks for the reference contributions of these works: Manganijia, ColorizeDiffusion, DreamBooth etc.
+Thanks for the reference contributions of these works:
+- MangaNinjia
+- ColorizeDiffusion
+- DreamBooth